vtyulb/QLiveBittorrent/README.md

-Bittorrent client with function reading files before they would be downloaded Compile driver.c with string: gcc -g `pkg-config fuse --cflags --libs` driver.c -o driver
+Bittorrent client with function reading files before they would be downloaded Compile driver.c with string: gcc -g `pkg-config fuse --cflags --libs` driver.c -o qlivebittorrent-driver

 TODO:
-http protocol (maybe)
+http protocol (maybe); web-interface

 Current status of program:
 I tested it on archlinux, by downloading 1.45G file on 3Mbit channel - it works good.